MarcoAntonioSanchez/JS_Library/README.md

 ---

+First, you can reference to the following index list of titles of functions and code snippets to help you recycle vanilla JS on your implementations.
-You can navigate trough the following index, in every sub-level of this root directory you'll find **README.md** files to help you find the desired piece of code you need.
+In every sub-level of this root directory you'll find **README.md** files with a base description of the code structure to help you find the desired piece of code you need.

-About the docummentation, every **.js** file haves an appropiate comment line(s) describing the technical base structure and functionallity.
+Secondary, the docummentation on every **.js** file consist in the appropriate comment line(s) describing the functionallity of the code snippet in form of a resume pm a technical level.

 #### :arrow_right: INDEX: